ShaunCurtis/Blazr.IRepository/Readme.md

 ## Testing the Data Broker

-We can now define a set of tests to test the data broker.
+We can now define a set of tests for the data broker.
 I've included two here.
 The rest are in the Repo.

 First two methods to create our root DI container and populate the database.